jinpan/svelte_playground/README.md

 cd app && npm install
 ```

-These were the chosen options.
+These were the chosen options:

 | Question | Answer |
 | -------- | ------ |